All types of public transport tickets are valid for riding on funiculars.

-Notice: The funicular is not barrier-free accessible.
+Warning: The funicularis not barrier-free accessible.

-From the Nebozízek stop, visitors have a wonderful view of the Prague Castle and the capital city.
-Near the lookout tower there is the famous Maze – the Mirror Hall in the Czech Tourists' Pavilion, which was originally located in the Prague's Exhibition Grounds in 1891 and moved to its current location a year later.
-The pavilion is a miniature of the Špička (Spike) medieval gate, which was a part of the Vyšehrad fortifications.
-The building also houses a panoramic painting of Defending Prague against the Swedes.
+From the Nebozízek station, visitors have a magnificent view of Prague Castle and the rest of the capital city.
+Near the lookout tower is the famous Maze - a mirrored hall – which can be found in the Pavilion of the Czech Tourists Club.
+The pavilion was originally built for and located (1891) at the Prague Exhibition Grounds.
+A year later, it was moved to its current site.
+The pavilion is a replica of the Špička Gate, which was part of the medieval Vyšehrad fortifications of the city.
+The building also houses a panorama-type painting showing an earlier defense of Prague against attacking Swedes.

 The funicularpasses through the Hunger Wall, which was built by the Emperor and King Charles IV in the years 1360 - 1362.
 It got its unusual name from the fact that its construction provided a means of livelihood to the city’s poor.
 The wall formed part of the medieval fortifications of the city.

 There is also the Štefánik Observatory at Petřín, which began operations in 1930.

 Of interest too is the now restored Church of St. Vavřinec.
 The origins of the building are Romanesque and can be dated back to 1135.
 There were later Gothic and then Baroque (1735-70) reconstructions.
 No longer a place of worship, it was also one of the traditional places of pilgrimage in Prague.

 One of the many historical monuments at Petřín is the famous statue of the poet K. H. Mácha by J. V. Myslbek, dating back to between 1910 and 1912.

 In the area of Petřín, there are also a series of gardens (Kinský, Lobkovická, Nebozízek, U rozhledny, Růžový sad, Seminářská and Strahovská).
 The earliest of these is Růžový sad, which dates back to 1932.